 Note: You can optionally purchase a premium stand for any of the sizes listed above.
+Also optional premium wheels can be added to any stand

 1.5 - UNDERSTANDING RASTERIZED VS. VECTORIZED IMAGES

 There are two main ways that an image can be represented: